GimpTutorial/1-Emotion-Icons/README.md

 You're welcome to download, fork or do whatever else legal with all the files!

 ## How To Use These Files
-You can download the latest state of this section, or go to **Commits** then download to get our project as it was at the end of any leacture.
+You can download the latest state of this section, or go to **Commits** then download to get our project as it was at the end of any lecture.

 ## Lecture List
 Here are the lectures of the course for this section...